ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 WORKDIR /api

 # 3. COPY copy files or folders from source to the destination path in the image's filesystem
-# Copy the api code into /api in the image's filesystem
+# Copy the go.mod and go.sum files to /api in the image's filesystem
-COPY . .
+COPY go.* ./

 # 4. RUN executes commands on top of the current image as a new layer and commit the results.
 # Install go module dependencies in the image's filesystem